QuantzCode/AlphaQuad/README.md

 1 - https://code.sololearn.com/WELA9BYaWs7y/#html - For some code

 ## Quad-1
-The first ChatBot, still under development
+The first ChatBot, still under development (In BETA)

 ## Contribution
 Make a pull request and put your contribution